tekknolagi/isdt/index.md

 Students will be evaluated 100% on homework assignments.

+Often on homework assignments we will ask you questions as part of an "investigative" assignment.
+The purpose of these questions is to guide you through a learning process and teach you how to find things out for yourself.
+You should explain "why" or "how" in your answers to demonstrate your process.
+This is similar to "showing your work" for math.
+For example, if a question asks, "how many files are in the directory?", we would expect you to say "42.
+I found the answer with `ls -l | wc -l`" or similar.
+Just responding "42" would not be enough.

 ### Submitting assignments

 Projects must be submitted electronically following the instructions given in